docs

 | Claim.MD (Unlimited) | $300–$600 | ~$4,800 | $300–$600 | ~$4,800 |

-What the tables show: Medi's costs are not the lowest at any scale point — Office Ally and Claim.MD are cheaper for small or government-payer-heavy books.
-Medi's advantage emerges in the year-over-year flatness.
-From year 1 to year 2, Medi's annual cost changes by less than $200 at the 25-provider scale point (the EDI profile stays roughly constant as the book is stable).
-Per-provider platforms increase in direct proportion to provider count growth.
+What the tables show: Medi is not the cheapest at any scale point.
+Office Ally and Claim.MD cost less for small or government-payer-heavy books.
+Medi's advantage is year-over-year flatness.
+From year 1 to year 2 at the 25-provider scale point, Medi's annual cost changes by less than $200 (the EDI profile stays roughly constant when the book is stable).
+Per-provider platforms rise in direct proportion to provider count.

 What this means for billing-company economics

-For a billing company billing 25 providers at a blended $150,000 in monthly collections per provider — a modest-volume assumption — monthly collections across the book are $3,750,000.
-The billing company's 6 percent service fee is $225,000 per month in gross revenue.
-The software line at $2,475 per month (Tebra Practice Essentials) is 1.1 percent of gross revenue.
-At $10,725 per month (AdvancedMD practice management), it is 4.8 percent of gross revenue.
+For a billing company billing 25 providers at a blended $150,000 in monthly collections per provider (a modest-volume assumption), monthly collections across the book are $3,750,000.
+The 6 percent service fee is $225,000 per month in gross revenue.
+The software line at $2,475 per month (a Tebra $99/provider reference) is 1.1 percent of gross revenue.
+At $10,725 per month (AdvancedMD Medical Specialties entry pricing), it is 4.8 percent.

 The industry benchmark for total software cost as a share of a billing company's operating overhead is typically cited at 4 to 8 percent of the revenue the billing company itself generates.
-A billing company earning $225,000 per month in service fees that spends $10,725 on its primary platform is at 4.8 percent of its own revenue — right at the low edge of the benchmark range.
-If the same billing company adds AI notes for its clients at $99 per provider per month (another $2,475), total software is $13,200 or 5.9 percent.
-Add card processing if it passes through to clients, and the software-and-transaction share of revenue can exceed 7 to 8 percent without any unusual add-ons.
+A billing company earning $225,000 per month in service fees that spends $10,725 on its primary platform is at 4.8 percent of its own revenue, the low edge of the benchmark range.
+Add-ons such as AI documentation, card processing, or specialty interfaces push that share higher if they pass through the billing-company contract.

-Per-provider pricing tips negative at the point where the software cost per client practice exceeds the margin the billing company earns from that practice.
-That math accelerates when the billing company's client base shifts toward smaller or lower-volume practices: a practice with 2 providers billing $40,000 per month in collections generates about $2,400 per month at 6 percent.
-If the software seat cost alone is $858 (Tebra Practice Essentials at $429 per 2 providers), 36 percent of that client's service fee goes to software before payroll, overhead, or any other cost.
-At AdvancedMD's $429 rate, the 2-provider seat cost is $858 — the same example, worse at the AdvancedMD EHR bundle rate of $729.
+Per-provider pricing tips negative when the software cost per client practice exceeds the margin the billing company earns from that practice.
+That math accelerates as the client base shifts toward smaller or lower-volume practices: a practice with 2 providers billing $40,000 per month in collections generates about $2,400 per month at 6 percent.
+At a $429/provider rate, the 2-provider seat cost is $858, or 36 percent of that client's service fee before payroll, overhead, or anything else.
+Higher published ranges make it worse.

-The practical implication: billing companies that expect to grow their book by adding smaller, lower-volume client practices — the common case for early-stage billing companies and those expanding into new specialties — are most exposed to per-provider pricing pressure.
-Flat platform pricing offers more margin stability in that growth pattern.
+The practical implication: billing companies that grow by adding smaller, lower-volume client practices (the common case for early-stage shops and those expanding into new specialties) are most exposed to per-provider pricing pressure.
+Per-practice pricing holds margin steadier in that growth pattern.

 For more context on how billing company operations fit software selection, see billing company operations and the software evaluation guide.